Assistant United States Attorney

 The applicants must possess a J.D.
 Degree, be an active member of the bar (any jurisdiction), and have at least three years post-J.D. experience.
 Ideal qualifications include at least five years of post-J.D. litigation experience.

-Applicants must demonstrate a quick analytical ability and an ability to synthesize a wide range of data, help direct an investigation and have the ability to accurately and precisely articulate the critical issues in a case.
-Applicants must demonstrate superior oral and writing skills, strong research skills, and the ability to exercise good judgment.
+Applicants must demonstrate strong analytical skills and the ability to accurately identify the critical issues in a case.
+Applicants must also possess superior oral and writing skills, strong research skills, and the ability to exercise good judgment.
 To be successful, applicants must possess excellent communication and courtroom skills, and exhibit the ability to work in a supportive and professional manner with other attorneys, support staff and client agencies.

 Applicants will be expected to do their own legal research and writing, and will be substantially self-sufficient in preparing day-to-day correspondence and pleadings.
 Applicants also must demonstrate excellent computer literacy skills to include experience with automated research on the Internet, electronic court filing, and electronic e-mail and word processing systems.

-Travel: Occasional travel within and outside the District will be required.
+Occasional travel within and outside the District will be required.

-- A writing sample meeting the criteria set forth below
+(c) A writing sample meeting the criteria set forth below

 Writing Sample: Include a sample of your legal writing, such as a portion or all of an appellate brief, memorandum of points and authorities, or opinion letter.
 The writing sample should be a recent example of your work and demonstrate your ability to analyze legal issues and present that analysis in written form.
 The sample should be predominantly your own work.
 If the document was edited by others, include a cover memo that briefly describes the level of editing that occurred.